JT-Turner/Pycityschools/README.md

-code created with help from Gupreet Sodhi
+code created with help from Gupreet Sodhi PLEASE REMEBER TO CHANGE THE PATH WHEN LOADING THE NOTEBOOK